Building consent amendments and variations

 At the end of the building project, the approved building consent documentation needs to be an accurate reflection of what has actually been built.

 All changes to the issued building consent documents must be approved and recorded by the Building Consent Authority.

-A variation that is minor is a change that does not usually affect compliance with the building code - for example, the type of taps used or positioning of kitchen joinery or non-structural walls or door.
+A variation that is minor is a change that does not usually affect compliance with the building code.
 Both Council and owners building consent documentation should be updated to reflect these changes.
 Please discuss and record any minor variations on site with your Building Inspector.

 An amendment or minor variation must be approved by the Building Consent Authority before the new work is undertaken.

 Building work affected by an amendment must not be undertaken until Council has issued the amendment.
 Council has 20 working days to process an amendment application.

 You can apply for an amendment in the online portal.

 - Guide to building consent amendments (building.govt.nz website)